justgotthis/eqix-tf-ccm-k8s/README.md

 ----

 1. Clone this repository
-2. Open the "terraform.tfvars" file and add your project ID and API Key (additional options can be changed in this file)
+2. Open the "terraform.tfvars" file and add your API Key and Project ID (additional options can be changed in this file as well if needed)
 ```sh
 auth_token = "API_KEY"
 project_id = "PROJECT_ID"